 Why an Ontario Owner Would Work With a BC-Based Dealer

 Everything Old is in Brentwood Bay, BC.
-If you are buying a non-restricted hunting rifle or selling a standard restricted handgun, a local Ontario shop makes sense.
-Proximity matters for routine transactions.
+If you are selling a non-restricted rifle, a local Ontario shop may make sense.

-For prohibited consignment, 12(6) transfers, or mixed-class estate work, the relevant variable is licence authorization, not distance.
-The nearest dealer is irrelevant if that dealer's licence does not cover your firearm's classification.
-A prohibited-capable business in another province can legally do what your local shop cannot do at all.
+For prohibited consignment, handgun files, or estates with multiple different classes of firearms, the relevant variable is licence authorization, not distance.
+The nearest dealer may not be the right dealer if that dealer's licence does not cover your firearm's classification.
+A prohibited-capable business in another province may be able to handle a file your local shop is not licensed to receive.

 Shipping depends on firearm class, service level, and your location.
 Prohibited firearms are non-mailable matter for individual senders through Canada Post — licensed businesses operate under different rules.
 Do not assume a single shipping route applies to every situation.
 Contact Everything Old to confirm logistics specific to your firearm and your location before committing to anything.